FZJ-JSC/jubench-icon/DESCRIPTION.md

 The ICON benchmark is delivered as `icon-bench.tar.gz`.
 The input data is delivered separately as `icon-dataset.tar.gz`; the sample datasets are provided in `icon-dataset-sample.tar.gz`.

-The 2024.01 open source release of ICON is available in this repostiory as a git submodule in the direcotry `src/icon`.
+The 2024.01 open source release of ICON is available in this repostiory as a git submodule in the direcotry `src/icon`, **as a git submodule**.
+Make sure to either recursively clone this repository, or to use the `git submodule init`  and `git submodule update` commands.
 An up-to-date build configuration wrapper for JUWELS Booster is also provided with `src/juwels_booster.gpu.ompi_nvhpc-24.1`, as well as a patch to build ICON version `2024.01` for GPUs with `src/2024.01-lzacc_undefined.patch`.

 ## Building